Emily-Jiang/mp-istio-sample/README.md

 Completely failed to call http://serviceb-service:9080/mp-istio-sample/serviceB after 4 tries
 ```
 The percentage can be modified by editing fault-injection.yaml and re-running the kubectl command above to update the routing rule.

+### Uninstall the Sample Services

+You can uninstall the sample services with the following command.

+1.  kubectl apply -f <(istioctl kube-inject --debug -f manifests/istio-sample.yaml)